Earthly Traveler........Living Aboard and More....

 In 2013, when my husband Steve and I made the decision to make an international move, I was longing for a slower pace of life.
 My sales career in corporate America had beaten me up for two-and-a-half decades.
 I was longing to slow my life down with a leap from the roller coaster—for my sanity and my health.
 Costa Rica offered that chance to stop and smell the roses.

-but that doesn't mean life there is all smooth sailing.
+Costa Rica is picture-perfect, but that doesn't mean life there is all smooth sailing. |

 I love long walks on the beach and the "tranquilo pura vida" (calm, pure life) attitude.
 Here, life is primary and work is secondary, which is wonderful…until I am waiting for a friend to show up for lunch or that cable guy who was supposed to be here yesterday, or two days ago, but never told me.
 Things move slower here.
 And for a North American from the corporate world, occasionally this pro can be a con.